Car hire comparison made easy

-Rentalcargroup offers a price comparison of all car rental companies in Langkawi.
-Why spend hours doing research while we show you the rates, fleet and car rental terms of all car hire companies in Langkawi.
+Rentalcargroup offers a price comparison of all car rental companies in Langkawi, Malaysia.
+Why spend hours doing research while we show you the rates, fleet and car rental terms of all car hire companies in Langkawi, Malaysia.

 Langkawi Car Hire Comparison | We offer a price comparison of all car hire suppliers in Langkawi but you choose your car hire based on price, car hire agency and fleet choice.

 Langkawi officially known as Langkawi, the Jewel of Kedah (Malay: Langkawi Permata Kedah) is an archipelago of 99 islands (an extra 5 temporary islands are revealed at low tide) in the Andaman Sea, some 30 km off the mainland coast of northwestern Malaysia.

 Langkawi International Airport (LGK) is located at Padang Matsirat, on the northwestern part of the island.
 In 2008, it handled 1.2 million passengers.
 The vast majority of shops and eateries are located BEFORE security and immigration, so don't go airside until your flight is called.
 There is free airport Wi-Fi.
 There are no airbridges, so in the event of rain, the airline will supply umbrellas for the walk to the plane.

 The following airlines offer service to/from Langkawi: Tigerair, SilkAir from Singapore, AirAsia to Singapore, Penang and KLIA, Malaysia Airlines, Malindo Airlines to KLIA, Firefly to KL's Subang airport and Penang.